Who or whom?

-There’s a continuing debate in English usage about when you should use who and when to use whom.
+There’s an ongoing debate in English usage about when you should use who and when to use whom.
 According to the rules of formal grammar, who should be used in the subject position in a sentence, while whom should be used in the object position, and also after a preposition.
-For example:

 Who made this decision? [who is the subject of the sentence]